meilisearch/documentation/guides/main_concepts/search.md

 # Search

+Once your documents have been ingested into MeiliSearch, you can search them.

+Searching is highly customizable.
+You can configure the [search parameters](/guides/advanced_guides/search_parameters.md) to refine your search even further.

 ## Finding documents

 When a query input is received, MeiliSearch constructs a more complex query by taking into account configured settings: _typo_, n-grams, and _synonyms_.